 Premier League appearances: 237

-Ian Harte was known more for his scoring during his time at Elland Road, particularly from dead ball situations, but like his fellow compatriot (and full-back) Kelly, the Irishman didn’t need a second invitation to maraud into the opposition half.
+Ian Harte was known more for his goalscoring during his time at Elland Road, particularly from dead-ball situations.
+But like his fellow compatriot (and full-back) Kelly, the Irishman didn’t need a second invitation to maraud into the opposition half.